Home » Spay/Neuter & Wellness » Spay & Neuter FAQs

-Peterborough Regional Spay/Neuter Clinic
+Peterborough Regional Spay/Neuter & Wellness Clinic FAQ

 What is the difference between a spay and a neuter?